escowles/recipes/_posts/2023-05-23-red-velvet-cake.md

 1 tsp. white vinegar
 * add to wet ingredients and mix well
 * add dry ingredients a little at a time until just combined (batter will be thin)
-* divide into two 9" cake pans that have been greased and floured
-* bake at 325°F for 30-40 minutes, until a toothpick comes out clean
+* divide into two greased and floured 9" cake pans and bake at 325°F for 30-40 minutes, until a toothpick comes out clean (or pour into cupcake wrappers and bake for 18-20 minutes)
 * cool pans on a wire rack until mostly cooled down
 * loosen cakes by running a knife around the edge before removing to a wire rack
 * cool completely before frosting with